mliang42/170ConstraintSolver/README.md

 returns it instead.

 The version of python this was tested on is 3.4.3.
 It should work for almost any version of python3.
+(This was developed in a private repo and moved to a public one once the competition finished)